What is aplasia cutis?

 - Aplasia cutis affecting the limbs may be associated with the death of a twin fetus (papyreous fetus)

-It is a rare condition with no one particular race or sex more at risk.
+Aplasia cutis is rare with no one particular race or sex more at risk.

 Small areas of aplasia cutis usually heal spontaneously over time.
 To prevent infection gentle cleaning and bland ointments may be used.
 If infection occurs antibiotics can be used.
 Larger lesions may require surgical repair.